Mister Jiu's: Other businesses

 The restaurant launched its side business Grand Opening in summer 2019, operated by then-pastry chef and alumnus Melissa Chou.
 Grand Opening offers Chinese-inspired seasonal pastries, such as pineapple bun variations, "wife cookie" (inspired from a hand pie), "black sesame banoffee pie with miso caramel", "burnt honey pie", and sponge cake variations (similar to the cakes found in Chinese bakeries).
 It is operated on weekends in the first floor of the restaurant.
 The pastry business halted in 2020 amid the COVID-19 pandemic after Chou started visiting her family in New Zealand in that spring.
 After she stayed there for one year, she then reopened the pastry business from hiatus in August 2021.
+As of December 2025, Grand Opening is no longer operating out of San Francisco, and instead lists West Oakland as both its baking and pickup locations.

 On December 18, 2021, the restaurant also launched Soon and Soon Souvenir Shop, located at the Grand Avenue entrance to the restaurant.
 The shop sells merchandise, Chinese baked goods, Hong Kong-inspired coffee menu, and alcoholic beverages.
 It also was named after Jew's grandfather's laundry service.